 - Having two or more cellular carriers on board (we often see folks with 3 or more).

-- Cellular signal enhancing gear to optimize the performance (antennas and/or a booster).
+- Multi options for cellular signal enhancing to optimize the performance (antennas and/or a booster).

 - A device or router that can access public/private Wi-Fi hotspots.

 - Openness to seek out a cafe or coffee shop for a little free Wi-Fi with your lunch.

 Why is redundancy so important?
 Think of some of possible ways your connections might fail you: